Please take a moment to answer the question.

 This experience will question and correct thinking that tells us otherwise.
 If you know self-muscle testing I invite you to download my free Ramos Belief Clearing Chart to start changing your mind about what your essential nature is.

 To gain self confidence we need to have regard, a form of love or kindness, for ourselves.
+It means honesty and self-acceptance that we are doing our best and for now it is good enough though it could be better.
 Do not confuse this with arrogance.
-Many people give a very convincing appearance of confidence which is but based on ego inflation and superiority.
+Many people give a very convincing appearance of confidence which is but based on ego inflation, domination, opposition and superiority.